crfleisc/AdventureParser/README.md

 # AdventureParser
-Parses a Choose Your Own Adventure book for use in my ChooseAdventure React app
+Parses a Choose Your Own Adventure book for use in my ChooseAdventure React app.
+Some preprocessing of raw text is required (see 'raw' text file for syntax)